 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-Also like my no-bake Rolo tart, I used an easy caramel filling for the tart… because its SO easy.
+Also like my no-bake Rolo tart, I used an easy caramel filling for the tart… because it’s SO easy.
 Honestly, take it out of a tin/jar and spread it on… boom you’re done.
-I mean, you can easily make a homemade caramel, but I just really couldn’t be bothered this time.
-And the other times… but either way, go for it if you want!
+There are a few ready made caramels out there, the most iconic being the carnations caramel in a tin, but also most supermarkets sell their own caramels or dulce de leche that you can use

 The thing I love about using a caramel with a sprinkle of sea salt is that it tastes insane.
 I get that some people don’t like the sweet and salty combination, but its a dream for me.
 I use chunky Maldon sea salt, because I find it better and tastier than your regular fine salt.
 If you wanted though, you could change the filling to something completely different such as Nutella, or a different spread!

 I use a combination of dark and milk chocolate because I find just dark a little too bitter sometimes, and I find just milk too sweet (when combined with the rest of the ingredients of this dessert!) but honestly its up to you.
-If you want to use just milk, you might need an extra 25-50g of milk chocolate as it will naturally be thinner than the combination, but its not essential.
-I hope you love this recipe as much as I do!
-Enjoy!
-X
+If you want to use just milk, you might need an extra 25-50g of milk chocolate as it will naturally be thinner than the combination of milk and dark chocolate

 Billionaires Tart!